dottjt/reddit_response/README.md

 ## Improvements

 - It would make sense to check if a website OR a subreddit has already been sent to the user before
-- Thank you!
-Feel free to share these resources if you find them useful :)
-- If a user appears again in the subreddit, then FLAG that user's post saying that it's been seen before.
-I'm assuming that the list is chronological from top to bottom, but it also may not be.

 ### Never send a message aka delete